hliulab/cycleCDR/README.md

 ## Introduction

-**cycleCDR** is tnterpretable modeling of cellular responses to drug perturbations using cycle consistence learning.
+**cycleCDR** is interpretable modeling of cellular responses to drug perturbations using cycle consistence learning.

 ## Model architecture